romi-lab/ur-guiding/README.md

 # UR Guiding

 ## Overview - A handy device for controlling Universal Robot
-To intuitively control UR, we developed a device with AR markers and an IMU unit.
+To intuitively control UR, I developed a device with AR markers and an IMU unit.
 The device output absolute pose with respect to **base_link**, where the position information is givne by AR marker and the orientation is defined by the IMU sensor.
 The transformation from camera to base is computed on a real-time basis.